Updated April 29, 2019

 - Significant reduction in construction activity being present in the building when we move in — providing a much more productive working and learning environment.

 Classes: Facilities is working with the Universtiy Registrar to reschedule HRSM classes from Close-Hipp back to the Coliseum for the fall 2019 semester.
 The registrar will notify students of updated course locations.
-Most HRSM classes for spring 2020 are expected to be held in Close-Hipp after the move has occured — providing a centralized college location.
+Most HRSM classes for spring 2020 are expected to be held in Close-Hipp after the move has occurred — providing a centralized college location.

 Faculty, staff and students will directly receive more detailed information about specific office move dates, locations, and logistics as the move gets closer to ensure a smooth transition.
 This page will also be updated with details as they become available.